cakephp/docs/en/core-libraries/components/access-control-lists.rst

 ::

-    function anyAction()
+    <?php
-    {
+    function anyAction() {
         $aro = new Aro();

-        //Here are our user records, ready to be linked up to new ARO records
+        // Here are our user records, ready to be linked up to new ARO records
-        //This data could come from a model and modified, but we're using static
+        // This data could come from a model and modified, but we're using static
-        //arrays here for demonstration purposes.
+        // arrays here for demonstration purposes.

         $users = array(
             0 => array(